League of Legends Items Guide - Get Better Equipment for Better Games

 Passive: Basic attacks deal 35 more damage against monsters.
 Large and epic monster kills give bonus experience.

 Basic choice for junglers that rely on physical attacks.
-Can be purchased only if you have chosen Smite as your Summoner Spell.
-Since it grants bonus experience for large monsters it is a must have for junglers.
+It can be purchased only if you have chosen Smite as your Summoner Spell.
+Since it grants bonus experience for large monsters it is a must-have for junglers.

-Passive: Damaging monsters burns them for 60 damage over 5 seconds.
+Passive: Damaging monsters burn them for 60 damage over 5 seconds.
 Being in the jungle and river area recovers mana at a faster pace.
 Large and epic monster kills give bonus experience.

 An alternative to machete which also gives bonus exp for large monsters.
-Should be used by junglers which rely on mana.
+It should be used by junglers which rely on mana.
 Get it or machete at the beginning of the game if Jungle is your role.